MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ne-acxelements-acx_peakmeter_config_flags.md

 ## -description

-The ACX_PEAKMETER_CONFIG_FLAGS enumeration defines the peak meter config flags for ACX audio.
+The ACX_PEAKMETER_CONFIG_FLAGS enumeration defines the config flags for the ACX peakmeter element.

 ## -enum-fields

 ### -field AcxPeakMeterConfigNoFlags

-Indicates that no peak meter config flags are set.
+Indicates that no peakmeter config flags are set.

 ### -field AcxPeakMeterConfigValidFlags